 Before law, Derek worked in property management, high-tech, non-profit, and accounting.
 Derek graduated summa cum laude from Texas State University with a Bachelor of Science in Geography and a Bachelor of Public Administration.
 He earned his law degree from Texas Tech University.
 (As 2020-21 Secretary, Derek is expected to take office as president in 2021-22.)

 Michael G. Debnam is a Founding Partner at DebnamRust, PC.
 He focuses his entire practice on divorce and family law, where he navigates the sensitive and nuanced issues facing families in litigation.
 The majority of Michael’s practice is dedicated to assisting the LGBT community navigate the Texas Family Code.
 Michael’s firm is dedicated to furthering the LGBT civil rights movement.

-Michael is a member of the LGBT Section of the State Bar of Texas.
+Michael is current Council Chairman of the LGBT Section of the State Bar of Texas.
 He spends his free time actively participating in groups such as the Dallas LGBT Bar Association, GALA North Texas, Texas Trans Kids and Family, The Resource Center, and various other LGBT organizations.